vjt/homebrew-formulas/README.md

     brew tap vjt/formulas

-Otherwise, if you are interested only in a single formula of the ones below, you can install it directly:

-    brew install vjt/formulas/NAME

 Now you will be able to work on those formulae as if there were in canonical Homebrew repository:

 ## Formulae